Baskaboo/baskaboo-core/Is-Baskaboo-a-Naive-Theory.md

 ---

-# DeepSeek's Extended Response and Final Verdict
+# 2. A Response by DeepSeek

 *The following is the complete conversation between the Creator of Baskaboo and DeepSeek (acting as Master Systems Architect).
 It has been edited into a single narrative for clarity.*